In this article

 • Duty of care procedures and emergency contacts

-In doing so, a travel policy sets the standard for everyone in the organization—including executives, managers, finance teams, and business travelers—to follow regarding business travel.
+In doing so, a travel policy sets consistent standards for everyone in the organization—including executives, managers, finance teams, and business travelers—regarding business travel.

-Why should companies have a corporate travel policy?
+Why should companies have a business travel policy?

-Business travelers refer to this document when booking and managing their travel plans to ensure they comply with company guidelines.
-The best policies encourage them to make cost-conscious booking decisions while still giving them some autonomy with their travel plans.
+An effective corporate travel policy simplifies business travel.
+Employees refer to this document when booking and managing their corporate travel plans to ensure they comply with company guidelines.
+The best policies encourage them to make cost-effective booking decisions while still giving them some autonomy with their travel plans.

 What should you include in your company’s travel policy?

-Since your business travel policy should reflect your company culture and travel program, the document you create will look different from another company’s.
-However, all comprehensive travel policies should include the following sections.
+Since your corporate travel policy should reflect your company culture and travel program, every company’s policy will look slightly different.
+With that said, all comprehensive travel policies should include the following sections:

 This section should clearly explain how your employees should book travel for business purposes.
-Do they contact an in-house travel manager or your company’s preferred travel agent to start the booking process?
-Or are they allowed to self-book using travel management software and the corporate credit card
+Do they contact an in-house travel manager or your company’s preferred travel agency to start the booking process?
+Or are they allowed to self-book using travel management software?
+Can they use a personal credit card, or should they use a corporate card

 Walk them through the steps they should take and provide them with any resources they’ll need.
 If applicable, include the login credentials for your organization’s travel management tools or information for their point of contact.
-Mention any preferred vendors for air travel, accommodations, or ground transportation here as well.
+Mention any preferred vendors for air travel, accommodations, or car rentals here as well.

 If you allow employees to self-book, encourage them to make responsible decisions with their travel plans.
-Some travel management platforms offer travelers rewards or loyalty points for choosing cost-conscious bookings—organizations using these tools should make the most of this incentive by describing the details of this program in their policy.
+Some travel management platforms offer travelers rewards or loyalty points for choosing cost-conscious bookings.
+If you use a tool that offers these incentives, make the most of them by describing the program details in your policy.

 Air travel guidelines

-Help keep your company’s travel expenses low by creating guidelines around how employees book and manage air travel.
+Help control your company’s travel expenses by creating guidelines around how employees book and manage air travel.
 Consider adding a checklist for travelers to follow when they book flights for easier compliance with company policy.

-If your company allows business class bookings or upgrades under certain circumstances, describe these policies here.
-For example, many organizations allow travelers to book business class for long-haul flights—just make sure to specify what conditions the traveler or flight must meet to qualify for this cabin class.
-Any exceptions your company makes for executives or senior employees should also be listed here.
+If your company allows business class bookings or upgrades in certain circumstances, describe those policies here.
+For example, many companies allow travelers to book business class for long-haul flights—just make sure to specify what conditions the traveler or flight must meet to qualify.
+List any exceptions you make for executives or other leaders here, too.

 Lodging guidelines